hhovhann/photostudio-service/README.md

 Please check the [Photostudio Diagramm](design/photostudio.png)

 # Nice To have
--Versioning support for rest api
+- Versioning support for rest api
--Create and Delete Order can support bulk creation -Test coverage
+- Create and Delete Order can support bulk creation
--DB rider integration for tests
+- Test coverage
--OpenAPI/Swagger integration for API specification -Current software support basic authentication with username:passowrd {admin:admin} which can be extended in the future versions.
+- DB rider integration for tests

-# Questions
+- OpenAPI/Swagger integration for API specification
-All questions asked by email + the questions about photo URL, zip
+- Current software support basic authentication with username:passowrd {admin:admin} which can be extended in the future versions.